moncla-lab/nextstrain-ceirr/README.md

 - **h5-data-updates**: Contains shared Genoflu analysis functions.
 Changes here affect both CEIRR and North America pipelines.
 - **GenoFLU-multi**: External tool for influenza genotyping.
 Update only when new versions are released.
 - **nextstrain_hpai_north_america**: Contains logic for preprocessing, running, and processing GenoFlu.

+## Uploading data

+Visit the [CEIRR web application](https://app.ceirr-network.org/) and navigate to the the Nextstrain tab.
+Privileged users will see options to upload new datasets and new narratives at the bottom of the Auspice page.